Regional action, reaching out to all audiences.

 To mark its 40th anniversary in 2017, the Centre Pompidou organised sixty-five events throughout France, in collaboration with seventy-five local cultural players (museums, art centres, theatres and festivals, etc.).
 The Centre Pompidou decided to maintain this momentum and build lasting relations with cultural players located across France.
 The aim is to develop actions to attract audiences who do not have a direct access to culture.

-The Centre Pompidou has thus engaged in a strengthened regional programme, notably via nomadic happenings created by artists (Saule et les hooppies, a musical tour designed by Matali Crasset), events (Work of the Day), nomadic exhibitions and workshops for young audiences (La fabrique mobile) or the creation of Mille Formes [A Thousand Forms], an art initiation centre for 0-6-year-olds, designed in partnership with the city of Clermont-Ferrand.
+The Centre Pompidou has thus engaged in a strengthened regional programme, notably via nomadic happenings created by artists, events, nomadic exhibitions and workshops for young audiences or the co-creation of new cultural venues.

 The Centre Pompidou-Metz